KrisjanisP/rust-dbus-rqrng-service/readme.md

 True random number generator (TRNG) D-Bus service.

-Written primarily for Linux in Rust using zbus library.
+Written primarily for Linux in Rust using [zbus](https://github.com/dbus2/zbus) library.
-It serves as a gateway for cryptographic applications to retrieve (in a buffered, safe and authenticatedmanner) data from hardware RNG devices, both local or remote.
+It serves as a gateway for cryptographic applications to retrieve (in a buffered, safe and authenticated manner) data from hardware RNG devices, both local or remote.

-For a quick-start & development:
+Quick-start & development:
 ```bash
 cargo run
 ```